 Maurice Ashley lives his passion.
-Through his love for chess, he not only made history as the first African-American International grandmaster in the annals of the game but he has managed to translate his love to others as a national championship coach, author, ESPN commentator, iPhone app designer, puzzle inventor, and motivational speaker.
+Through his love for chess, he not only made history as the first African-American Grandmaster in the annals of the game but he has managed to translate his love to others as a three-time national championship coach, author, ESPN commentator, iPhone app designer, puzzle inventor and motivational speaker.

 Maurice is well known for providing dynamic live tournament coverage of world class chess competitions and matches.
 His high-energy, unapologetic and irreverent commentary combines Brooklyn street with a professional ESPN-style sports analysis.
 He has covered every class of elite event, including the World Chess Championships, the US Chess Championships, the Grand Chess Tour and the legendary Man vs. Machine matches between Garry Kasparov and IBM’s Deep Blue.
-He is the co-organizer of the Millionaire Chess Open, the highest stakes Open chess tournament in history.

-His app, Learn chess!
-With Maurice Ashley, has been sold in over 30 countries, and he has received multiple community service awards from city government, universities, and community groups for his work.
-In recognition for his immense contribution the game, Maurice was inducted into the US Chess Hall of Fame in 2016 and the Brooklyn Technical High School Hall of Fame in 2018.
+Maurice has received multiple community service awards from city governments, universities and community groups for his work.
+In recognition of his immense contribution to the game, he was inducted into the US Chess Hall of Fame in 2016 and the Brooklyn Technical High School Hall of Fame in 2018.